Victor-Guerrero-Devs/programming-books/responsive-web-design/02-writing-html-markup.md

 This is used to contain the main content of a webpage, the content that is unique to that webpage.

 There should only be one of these per HTML file and it should only be nested inside of the body element, i.e. it shoudn't be nested inside an `article, aside, header, footer` etc, but it is fine for these to be nested inside of main

+### <section>

+- used to define a generic section of a document or application
+- for containing small elements, continue to use divs as their container
+- sections are for grouping together related things like the about section, contact section, plans section, testimonial section etc